Published on Jan 18, 2020 and last reviewed on Jan 20, 2023 - 5 min read

 People who sit on the wallet over a hard surface.
 So it is also called "fat wallet syndrome" or "wallet sciatica."

-Long-distance running, cycling, or walking.
+Long-distance running, cycling or walking.

-X-rays - to rule out fractures.
+X-Rays - It is done to rule out fractures.

-Electromyography (EMG) - records the electrical activity of muscles.
+Electromyography (EMG) - Records the electrical activity of muscles.